nautobot/nautobot/nautobot/docs/administration/nautobot-server.md

 $ nautobot-server runjob local/example/MyJobWithVars --commit
 ```

-Please see the [guide on Jobs](../additional-features/jobs.md) for more information on orking with and running jobs.
+Please see the [guide on Jobs](../additional-features/jobs.md) for more information on working with and running jobs.

 ### `start`